How to Work from Home

 Can be noisy and distracting, like neighborhood dogs and lawnmowers.

 Working at home for the hospital has great benefits.
 I have health insurance and get paid for vacation and sick days.

 There are plenty of legitimate work from home jobs if you know where to look.
 Check with known larger companies.
 Don’t pay anyone money for a chance to work from home, a real employer will pay you, not the other way around.
 There are a lot of scams out there.

-I started this blog in March of this year.
+I started blogging in March 2020.
 I am always looking for a side hustle to make some extra money.
-Especially now that my son is in college.
+Especially now that my son is getting ready to go to college.